What our Natural Resources lesson plan includes

 The teacher notes page provides an extra paragraph of information or guidance as to what to expect from the lesson plan.
 It suggests incorporating a discussion on protecting Earth’s resources or on environment issues that world leaders face.
 The blank lines provide some space for you to write out any ideas or thoughts you have as you prepare.

 The Natural Resources lesson plan contains a total of three content pages.
 The lesson starts off by describing how people use many of the things that surround them.
 We use oil in our vehicles, soil and water in our gardens, and wood for building houses.
 Students will discover that the origin of all these things is in nature itself.

 Natural resources can be consumed directly or indirectly.
-An animal eating a plant represents an example of direct consumption.
+An animal eating a plant is an example of direct consumption.
 However, the trees of a forest indirectly act as a means of climate control, flood control, and storm protection.
 On the other hand, the same trees could be used as raw materials for building houses or furniture.

 Categories of Natural Resources

-Students will learn about three main ways to categorize natural resources: organic or inorganic, renewable or nonrenewable, and metallic or nonmetallic.
+Students will learn about the three main ways to categorize natural resources: organic or inorganic, renewable or nonrenewable, and metallic or nonmetallic.
 Organic resources are those that come from living things.
 Examples include trees and plants, animals, single-celled organisms, and other living things.
 Nonorganic resources come from non-living things, like rocks, wind, or sunlight.

 Using Natural Resources

 The lesson explains that finding natural resources is easy because they exist all over the world.
 They provide many benefits from food and drink to farm products to medicines and more.
 We use natural resources for transportation in cars, boats, trains, planes, and many others.
 One of the main uses of any number of natural resources relates to building structures like homes, roads, and other construction.
 We also use them for energy to heat and cool homes and businesses.